Congratulations

 If you’re eligible for all three streams, you have the option to enrol in the stream of your choosing.
 You will have an opportunity to discuss and make changes to your enrolment during the Academic Orientation Session at the Diploma Orientation Program.

-Your Unit Guide has more information about your units including the unit learning outcomes and assessment details.
+Your Unit Guide (PDF, 444.4 KB) has more information about your units including the unit learning outcomes and assessment details.

 Choosing an Education specialisation as part of your main Diploma gives you the opportunity to enrol on a double degree at Monash University.

-In part 2, you will be given the opportunity to practice your newly acquired teaching skills by participating in a professional learning experience over 5 days in a local school.
+In the second trimester of Part 2, you will be given the opportunity to practice your newly acquired teaching skills by participating in a professional learning experience over 10 days in a local school.

-You will be required to sit the CASPer test and may choose to sit the literacy and numeracy LANTITE tests while you are studying in Diploma.
+You may choose to sit the literacy and numeracy LANTITE tests while you are studying in Diploma.

 The Diploma of Arts (Education) has 2 parts:

-- Part 1 is 2 trimesters long and you will study 4 compulsory units each trimester.
+• Part 1 is 2 trimesters long and you will study 4 units each trimester.

-- Part 2 is 2 trimesters long and you will study 5 units each trimester.
+• Part 2 is 2 trimesters long and you will study 4 units in the first trimester and 5 units in the second trimester.

 Note: The Education specialisation units only start in Part 2